-I do believe that Google Photos has room for improvement, which includes but is not limited to making it a Core App and allowing the user to better organize and move albums.
+I do believe that Google Photos has room for improvement, which includes, but is not limited to, making Google Photos a Core App and allowing the user to better organize and move albums.
 Until then, I recommend combining Google Photos with Google Sheets.

 Google Docs or Slides

 Do you need a basic flyer with yearbook information?
 Use Google Docs or Slides.
 Am I happy with this design?
 Not really, but it served its purpose.
 Next year I am asking a student to do a better job than I did.